redblade/confservicedss/README.md

 # ConfServiceDSS

-This file contains the main instruction to build and run ConfServiceDSS
+This file contains the main instruction to build and run ConfService and DSS components.
+The general architecture is described in this [doc](doc/architecture/readme.md)

 ### Development